Google Business Profile (formerly Google My Business) is the ultimate business directory and a must-have for any local

-Google My Business is a free tool for business owners to create business listings in a format that Google will then display for a relevant search query.
-There's a myriad of features in GMB that can boost your SEO strategy greatly, but most businesses use it only to communicate to their clients the contact details, work hours, for adding photos/videos showing the business and, of course, for receiving and responding to reviews.
+There's a myriad of features in GBP that can boost your SEO strategy greatly, but most businesses use it only to communicate to their clients the contact details, work hours, for adding photos/videos showing the business and, of course, for receiving and responding to reviews.

 So what about ranking factors?
 When you search for a nearby business, Google will rank GMB listings based on relevance, distance, and prominence:

-Now let’s move to the actual implementation process of your SEO success with Google My Business.
+Now let’s move to the actual implementation process of your SEO success with Google Business Profile.

 For your business name, consider including your main keyword, as it may influence your rankings drastically.
 Just as it works with titles and H1s for content SEO.